Ann's Beach Front House with a Hot Tub

 There is a driveway to the front of the property with parking for two cars, plus off road parking for more.

-Outside to rear there is a large grassed garden & stone patio with brand new stainless steel BBQ,, new sun loungers, sun shade, a big 10 seater wooden picnic table.
+Outside, behind the decking and hot tub there is a large grassed garden & stone patio with brand new stainless steel BBQ,, new sun loungers, sun shade, a big 10 seater wooden picnic table.
 This is a West facing garden ideal for sunbathing and al fresco dinning.
 The beach is right in front of the garden and the garden enjoys the sun all day until sunset.

 All the properties along the sea front on this part of Plas Edwards have an uninterrupted sea view and its written into the deeds that the owners cant erect fences or hedges to spoil that view.
 The grassed garden areas run into each other, but are enclosed at the extremities.
 The owners or guest all respect each other space and Its certainly safe for kids to play.